What we do:

 The LEAP mentoring model includes complementary classroom curriculum called BOUNCE.
 The classroom sessions are held once a week for six hours, and cover a wide range of topics including communication skills, safety skills, goal setting, money sense, workplace attitude and ethics, time management, risk taking, dress for success and hygiene.

-DCLS has operated the LEAP pilot project for four years to-date, and will launch year six in Spring of 2019.
+DCLS has operated the LEAP pilot project for eight years to-date, and will launch year nine in Spring of 2022.

 Click here if you would like to donate to this project.